Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

 Such a serious array gain loss incurred by the beam split effect is not acceptable for THz communications.
 However, the existing hybrid precoding methods with frequency-independent PSs cannot solve this problem.
-In ultrawideband radar systems, the array gain loss incurred by the beam split effect can be solved by utilizing a TTD for each antenna element\cite{Ref:TTDinte2008}, but this solution is unpractical for hybrid precoding, since a large number of TTDs may bring the unacceptable power consumption and high hardware cost\cite{Ref:EffWide2018}.
-To our best knowledge, there are no practical solutions to solve the beam split effect in THz massive MIMO systems.
-To fill in this gap, in the next section we will propose a new precoding architecture called DPP for THz massive MIMO systems.
+Several TTD based architectures have been proposed to solve the beam split\cite{Ref:TTD2008,Ref:TTD2019,Ref:TTDTrain2020,Ref:HybridTTD2021}, where each antenna element is controlled by one TTD.
+But these solutions are unpractical for massive MIMO systems, since a large number of TTDs may bring high power consumption and high hardware cost\cite{Ref:WidebandEff2019}.
+To our best knowledge, there is no practical precoding architecture and corresponding precoding design to solve the beam split effect in THz massive MIMO systems.
+To fill in this gap, in the next subsection we will propose a new precoding architecture called DPP for THz massive MIMO systems.